rerichardjr/terraform-provider-ipify/README.md

 # terraform-provider-ipify
 ---

-Provider to interact with the [ipify.org](https://ipify.org/) service.
-Returns your IPv4 or IPv6 public IP in standard and CIDR notation.
+Provider that interacts with [ipify.org](https://ipify.org/) and returns your IPv4 or IPv6 public IP in standard and CIDR notation.
 Use the CIDR notation for securing cloud infrastructure with firewall rules when testing builds.

 ## Using the provider